-Adding Kale to Smoothies
+Adding Kale and Spinach to Smoothies

 I always purchase a HUGE bag from BJ’s Wholesale Club and can easily get 2 weeks of smoothies out of it.
-However, a couple times I didn’t use the kale right away and it went bad.
+However, a couple times I didn’t use the kale or spinach right away and it went bad.
 I absolutely HATE throwing food out.

 Not only does it make me feel terrible, but to me it is equivalent to setting money on fire.
 So I am always trying to figure out ways to save food before it goes bad – especially if I am not going to use it right away.